Decay estimates for Beam equations with potentials in dimension three: Appendix

-\item[(iii)] If $\beta> 23$, then $f\in S_3L^2\setminus \{0\}$ if and only if $f=Uv\phi$ with $\phi\in L^2$ such that $H\phi=0$ in the distributional sense, and $\phi=-G_0v f $. \end{itemize} \end{theorem}
+\item[(iii)] If $\beta> 23$, then $f\in S_3L^2\setminus \{0\}$ if and only if $f=Uv\phi$ with $0\neq\phi\in L^2$ such that $H\phi=0$ in the distributional sense, and $\phi=-G_0v f $. \end{itemize} \end{theorem}

-{\bf Acknowledgments:} Avy Soffer is partially supported by NSF-DMS (No. 2205931) and the Simon's Foundation (No. 395767).
-Xiaohua Yao are partially supported by NSFC (No.11771165, 12171182).
+{\bf Acknowledgments:} The authors would like to thank the anonymous referees for careful reading the manuscript and providing valuable suggestions, which substantially improve the quality of this paper.
+Ping Li is partially supported by NSFC (No.12371136) and the Open Research Fund of Key Laboratory of Nonlinear Analysis \& Applications (Central China Normal University), Ministry of Education, P.R.
+China.
+Avy Soffer is partially supported by NSF-DMS (No. 2205931) and the Simon's Foundation (No. 395767).
+Xiaohua Yao are partially supported by NSFC (No. 12171182).
 We would like to thank Dr. Zijun Wan for her useful discussions.